Oliver-Leete/Configs/README.md

 ### Multiple Leaders

-I am slowly moving things over to a system of having a few top level leaders, each with its own use.
-The main thing here is separating the normal leader key in two, with 'program level commands' on a space leader and extra editing commands on a comma leader.
-Backslash is my local leader (although most of that stuff is moving to my command palette).
+The comma leader handles commands that make changes to the buffer in normal use, but hydras allow for it to be temporarily be changed to git or debug commands when needed.

+Program level commands, like running tests, toggling terminals, opening the command palette, or using harpoon, are all under the space leader key (the actually defined leader key).

 Square brackets are used as directional leaders (covered more in the Repeat section), for all manner of jumping about and nothing else (At some point I'll get rid of all the other things vim defaults to using it for).

-I am trying to limit g to just be goto commands, I'll hopefully remove all the normal extra crap it's used for at some point. v is a view related key (thanks Kakoune for the inspiration).
+I am trying to limit g to just be goto commands, I'll hopefully remove all the normal extra crap it's used for at some point.

+v is a view related key (thanks Kakoune for the inspiration).
 Unlike Kakoune, I have v lock into a view mode if any of the bindings you might want to repeat are pressed.
-This is done with Hydra.
+This also done as a hydra.

 ### Text objects

-There are four sets of mappings I'd like to have for each textobject (some things like quickfix list are listed for completeness, even if only some of the commands make sense).
+There are four sets of mappings I'd like to have for each textobject (some things like quickfix list are listed for completeness, even if only some commands make sense).

 1) Select inside/around the current instance of that text object (mapped to a/i).
 Obviously this is the basic functionality.